-The New York Film Academy One-Year Filmmaking Program is designed to talented educate and committed prospective filmmakers in a hands-on, total immersion, and professional environment that challenges and inspires the student body.
-Upon completion, a foundational knowledge of motion picture arts and aesthetics will be gained, as students learn to integrate newlyacquired knowledge and experiences into their short films and projects.
+The New York Film Academy One-Year Filmmaking Program is designed to educate talented and committed prospective filmmakers in a hands-on, total immersion, and professional environment that challenges and inspires the student body.
+Upon completion, a foundational knowledge of motion picture arts and aesthetics will be gained, as students learn to integrate newly-acquired knowledge and experiences into their short films and projects.